2014 NBA Finals: Aftermath

-Although the Spurs remained a competitive team in the following years, even winning a team record 67 games in 2015-2016), this was the last NBA Finals for many of the team's players and personnel, such as Tim Duncan, Manu Ginóbili, Tony Parker, and head coach Gregg Popovich.
-After clashing with the team's medical staff, the Spurs sent Kawhi Leonard (and Danny Green) to the Toronto Raptors just before the start of the 2018-2019 season.
+Although the Spurs remained a competitive team in the following years, even winning a team record 67 games in 2015–16, this was the last NBA Finals for many of the team's players and personnel, such as Tim Duncan, Manu Ginóbili, Tony Parker, and head coach Gregg Popovich.
+After clashing with the team's medical staff, the Spurs sent Kawhi Leonard (and Danny Green) to the Toronto Raptors just before the start of the 2018–2019 season.
 With the Raptors, Kawhi would help lead the team to their first franchise championship and win another NBA Finals MVP.
-The Spurs have not been back to an NBA Finals since 2014.
+The Spurs did not make their next NBA Finals appearance until 2026.

 This was the last NBA Finals to date to feature special on-court decals within the playing surface.
 Due to player safety concerns, the NBA opted not to place any special decals on the court beginning with the 2015 NBA Finals, though starting with the 2018 Finals, the Finals logo returned on the court, albeit in front of the player benches.
 Starting with the 2026 Finals, specially designed courts will be used, using each team's primary court but with both the Finals logo and the Larry O'Brien Trophy painted at center court (as opposed to sticker decals or virtual ads during TV broadcasts).